 There are many possible reasons why you may be looking to move, but it’s essential to know your objective before you start looking.

 We recommend making a list of the top five reasons why you’re looking for a new office.
 Once you’ve established that, you can move onto the details.

 Step 2: Determine what you want for your new office

 Next it’s time to think about what you want from your office.

 Of course, certainly things will be less (or non-) negotiable – like budget.
-Fix your figure and stay firm.
+Fix your figure (you can do this by using our handy office budget calculator) and stay firm.
 But most of the other decisions to be made will depend on the wants and needs of you and your team.

 It’s essential to take your whole company’s opinions and preferences into account when relocating.
 At best, picking an office that doesn’t suit them will damage morale.
 At worst, it could cause some to leave the company.
 And picking an office with extra amenities no longer equates to spending more money.
 Plenty of serviced offices now come with a wide variety of perks – from onsite gyms to afterwork beers – in their standard monthly rental.

 Luckily, it’s not a huge endeavour to include your team in decision-making; it’s easier now than ever to use an online form creator such as Typeform or SurveyMonkey to circulate a questionnaire around employees.
 Within it, we recommend asking questions such as:

 - Where would you most like to be based?

 - Is there anywhere you would actively not like to be based?